zhengkui20/api-docs/src/content/keys/_index.md

 4. **Lack of advanced limits on usage** - API Tokens can be limited to use in specific time windows and expire or be limited to use from specific IP ranges.

 For these reasons, API Keys are not recommended for new customers.
 Current customers using API Keys are encouraged to migrate and use API Tokens instead.
+You can find information about using API Keys in the [API schema docs](https://api.cloudflare.com/#getting-started-requests).